Core-Bioinformatics/bulkAnalyseR/README.md

 ## Generating shiny app

 The central function in *bulkAnalyseR* is **generateShinyApp**.
 This function creates an app.R file and all required objects to run the app in .rda format in the target directory.
 The key inputs to **generateShinyApp** are *expression.matrix* (after being processed using *preprocessExpressionMatrix*) and *meta*.
-You can also specify the title, name for directory where the app should be saved, shiny theme as well as specifying the organism on which your data was generated.
+You can also specify the title, a folder name where the app will be saved, a shiny theme, as well as specifying the organism on which your data was generated.

-Calling *generateShinyApp* with these parameters will create a folder with your chosen name in which there will be 2 data files *expression_matrix.rda* and *metadata.rda* and *app.R* which defines the app.
-To see the app, you can call *shiny::runApp()* with the name of the folder and the app will start.
+Calling *generateShinyApp* with these parameters will create a folder with your chosen name in which there will be 2 files *expression_matrix.rda* and *metadata.rda* and *app.R* which defines the app.
+To see the app, you can call *shiny::runApp()* with the name of the folder as parameter.
 The app generated is standalone and can be shared with collaborators or published online through a platform like [shinyapps.io](https://www.shinyapps.io/).
 This provides an easy way for anyone to explore the data and verify the conclusions, increasing access and promoting reproducibility of the bioinformatics analysis.

 By default, the app will have 9 panels: Sample select, Quality checks, Differential expression, Volcano and MA plots, DE summary, Enrichment, Expression patterns, Cross plots, GRN inference.
 You can choose to remove one or more panels using the *default.panels* parameter.